 Sarah “Super Woman” Rand is vice president of digital communications at NRF and can magically expand time to fit every task that falls on her plate.
 When she’s not experimenting with the latest communications trends and organizational behavior, Sarah can be found at local doughnut, ice cream and bakery shops.

 From ice cream scooper and J. Crew sales associate to vice president of communications and public affairs at NRF, Katie McBreen is no stranger to retail.
 As an Idahoan transplanted to D.C., former ski racer, identical twin and new mom, Katie’s interests spread wide and run deep.
 When she’s not using her gift of gab in the podcast studio, you’ll find her in or dreaming about the mountains.

 As student initiatives manager, Shaquayla Mims spends her days in the office marketing events and scholarship programs to Millennials, and teaching them new ways to demonstrate to their boomer parents why jobs in retail are fantastic, actually.
 Her Sagittarian nature and background in public relations and communications allows her to chat about anything, with anyone, at any given time.

-Jessica Hibbard’s role as director of NRF’s online content and communications is a natural extension of her knack for idea generation.
+Jessica Hibbard’s was formerly NRF’s director of online content and communications and the founder of Retail Gets Real.
 In between collecting startup stories and tracking digital commerce trends, Jessica geeks out about vintage film cameras and unwinds with analog photography.

 Artemis Berry is vice president of member engagement at NRF.
 When she isn’t managing communities and programs she can be found reading up on all things tech and helping her toddler (#girlpower) become the next great world leader.